First Appearance Court in Tampa

 Uniform Bond Schedule in Tampa, Hillsborough County, FL

-Any individual arrested fro a crime may be released on bond under the uniform schedule prior to the first appearance unless the “no bond” procedures set under sections 2 and 3 of this administrative order apply.
+Any individual arrested for a crime may be released on bond under the uniform schedule prior to the first appearance unless the “no bond” procedures set under sections 2 and 3 of this administrative order apply.

-This type of release (before the filing of formal charges) is a recognition that the defendant should not be in custody or on any form of pretrial release or supervision, because his arrest was made in the absence of probable cause (or at the very least, in the absence of proof by the State that it was made with probable cause).
+This type of release (before the filing of formal charges) is a recognition that the defendant should not be in custody or on any form of pretrial release or supervision because his arrest was made in the absence of probable cause (or at the very least, in the absence of proof by the State that it was made with probable cause).

 The singular exception, provided by rule, is that the defendant who has been released from custody must appear for trial.
 See Fla.
 R. Crim.
 P. 3.133(a)(5) (“A release required by this rule does not void further prosecution by information or indictment but does prohibit any restraint on liberty other than appearing for trial”).

 This “condition” merely recognizes that a finding of no probable cause does not terminate the prosecution, and the court maintains jurisdiction over the case and the defendant.

-If the defendant is no bond after a preliminary finding of probable cause and is then arrested for new charges alleged committed while the prior case is still pending, then the court can find that the new charges are a violation of pre-trial release conditions in the first case.
+If the defendant is no bond after a preliminary finding of probable cause and is then arrested for new charges allegedly committed while the prior case is still pending, then the court can find that the new charges are a violation of pre-trial release conditions in the first case.

 Section 903.047(1)(a), Florida Statutes (2013) provides: